 Jane Cohen is a longtime patron of the Annual show She joined the Board in 2011, and is primarily involved in fundraising activities.
 Jane is the Edward Clark Centennial Professor of law at the University of Texas School of Law.

 Heloise Gold is a performing artist, dancer, choreographer, comedian, and T’ai Chi/Qi Gong instructor.
 She co-founded Art From The Streets in 1990 by offering once per week open studio art sessions for folks who were homeless.
 She was one of the creators of the first show in 1991.
 She has been involved with the program ever since taking on a variety of roles.
 Her love of the artists and making art in community is at the heart of her commitment.

-Bill Jeffers began his role as Art From the Streets’ first Executive Director in January 2014, after retiring from the Texas Workforce Commission.
+Bill Jeffers served as Art From the Streets’ first Executive Director from January 2014 – March 2015, after retiring from the Texas Workforce Commission.
 He is an award-winning poet and sculptor who has been involved with AFTS since before the first show.
 He served as board president from 2010-2013, managing production of the annual shows the last two years.

-Pamela Costello has been volunteering with the show since 2004 and volunteering in the classroom for the last four years.
+Pamela Costello — Tuesday Lead has been volunteering with the show since 2004 and volunteering in the classroom for the last four years.
 She is the class manager for the Thursday class, and maintains the schedule for the classroom facilitators for both classes.

 Elizabeth Romanella — Thursday Lead has been with the program since 2006.
 She is the class manager for the Tuesday class, assists with production of the annual show, and coordinates outside showings and exhibits of the artist’s work.
 She is a retired Arts Administrator with 20 years’ experience in developing, organizing and coordinating exhibition programs and museum administration.